twaite/react-meetup-recoil/README.md

 Deps are managed with [bun](https://bun.sh/), to install, run `bun install`.

+## Recoil Version

+To see the version with recoil, checkout the [recoil](https://github.com/twaite/react-meetup-recoil/tree/recoil) branch.

 ## Running

 You can run the application with `bun run dev`.